-Students who would like to raise or lower their loft beds MUST place a work order with their Resident Advisor or the Residential Life Office.
-DO NOT attempt to raise or lower a bed yourself, as doing so without the proper tools can result in damage to the frame.
+Residents who would like to raise or lower their loft beds must place a work order with their Resident Advisor or the Residential Life Office.
+Do not attempt to raise or lower a bed yourself, as doing so without the proper tools can result in damage to the frame.
 Students whose beds are damaged for this reason are responsible for such damages.

 All university beds are required to stay in their designated room and may not be removed for any reason.

 Musical instruments may not be played in student rooms except for electronic instruments with headphones.

 Speakers in Residence Halls are for personal use only.
 Any speaker or amplification device which can be heard from outside a student’s residential space is not allowed.
 Any requests by staff or residents to lower the volume should be respected.

 All pets, other than university approved/registered Emotional Support Animals and/or Service Animals and non-carnivorous fish, are prohibited in and around residential facilities, administrative buildings, and any food venue on campus (this is for ESA’s only as per accordance with the Residential Life Policy signed at the moment of registration).
 This includes, but is not limited to, all courtyards, breezeways, common spaces and parking lots within the residential communities.
 Fish must be stored in tanks of 15 gallons or less while in the residential facilities.

 Pets/animals are welcome on our campus grounds as long as they are leashed or tethered.
 Any disruption to normal activities caused by these visiting pets/animals will incur in a notice of immediate removal from the premises.